What to expect

-- A copy of your itinerary for each group leader.
+- A copy of your itinerary for each group leader (if visiting on a Uniformed Group Saturday)

-- Printed worksheets for your group to use around our exhibition areas (see ‘Worksheets’ below).
+- Printed exhibition worksheets for your group to use around our galleries

 - Make sure your group brings appropriate clothes to explore our outside areas